Fire skink, Lepidothyris fernandi

 How do I buy a Fire skink?

-If you would like to purchase one of the UK captive bred Fire skinks we have for sale at Swell Reptiles, please pop down to our store to see us and bring some photos of your set-up, these will need to show an adequate sized enclosure, correct temperature and humidity parameters and adequate lighting.
+If you would like to purchase one of the UK captive bred skinks we have at Swell Reptiles, please pop down to our store to see us and bring some photos of your set-up, these will need to show an adequate sized enclosure, correct temperature and humidity parameters and adequate lighting.

 We will ask to see your photos and ask a few quick questions to ensure our animals only go to the best homes possible.
 We reserve the right to refuse sale to anyone we feel is unprepared to adopt.